de-it-krachten/ansible-role-nfs/README.md

 # Open firewall ports
 nfs_firewall: true

+# List of NFS exports to share on server
+nfs_exports: []

-# List of NFS mount
+# List of NFS mount to setup on clients
 nfs_mounts: []

 # Exclude this mount if this string is found in the source name/ip
 nfs_mount_exclude: DUMMY

+# Only perform NFS mount removals on clients
+nfs_umount_only: false

 # Enable the use of home directories located on remote NFS exports
 # This will set the appropiate SELinux boolean